Stuart Turner (baseball)

 Randy Stuart Turner (born December 27, 1991) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Cincinnati Reds in 2017.
 Prior to playing professionally, he played college baseball for the Ole Miss Rebels and won the Johnny Bench Award.
+He is now a coach for Eunice High School in his home town.

 Career

 Turner is from Eunice, Louisiana.
 After he graduated from Eunice High School, he enrolled at Louisiana State University at Eunice.
 He transferred to the University of Mississippi (Ole Miss), where he played college baseball for the Ole Miss Rebels baseball team.
 In 2013, he won a Gold Glove Award from the American Baseball Coaches Association and the Johnny Bench Award, given annually to best catcher in the National Collegiate Athletic Association's Division I.

 Minnesota Twins

 The Minnesota Twins selected Turner in the third round of the 2013 Major League Baseball Draft.
 He signed with the Twins, and played for the Elizabethton Twins of the Rookie-level Appalachian League.
-The Twins invited him to spring training in 2014, and assigned him to the Fort Myers Miracle of the Class A-Advanced Florida State League.
-In 2015, he played for the Chattanooga Lookouts of the Class AA Southern League, where he posted a .223 batting average with four home runs and 37 RBIs.
-Turner returned to the Lookouts in 2016, where he batted .239 with six home runs and 41 RBIs.
+The Twins invited him to spring training in 2014, and assigned him to the Fort Myers Miracle of the High–A Florida State League.
+In 2015, he played for the Chattanooga Lookouts of the Double–A Southern League, where he posted a .223 batting average with four home runs and 37 RBIs.
+Turner returned to the Lookouts in 2016, where he batted .239 with six home runs and 41 RBI.